strictd/angular2-ionic2-webpack/README.md

-# Why did we create this?
-To make it easier to understand and save time on development!

-Our repositorie's structure is setup to help you get to coding your project and skip the hassle of setting up from scratch.
-We created this repo so that you have all you need to develop for several platforms.
+This repo is all you need to develop web and mobile applications.
 We found the original repo was difficult and confusing when it came to adding support for more platforms.
 This structure will make it easier for you to reuse code and stay organized.
-By manipulating data outside the view in the services folder, you will be able to reuse code for other components.
-This way an ionic component can use the same code to fetch data as your web app therefore cutting down on development time.

 # Table of Contents